 To Tanjong Pagar!

 It is truly amazing to know what to eat in Tanjong Pagar.
 The area offers all types of cuisines to both locals and foreigners.
 You don’t have to travel further just to satisfy your cravings.
-Some cafes serve sweet desserts too.
-And if you want to cap off the weekend with drinks, resto-bars are also available.
+Some cafes serve sweet desserts, too.
+And if you want to cap off the weekend with drinks, restau-bars are also available.

 Now that you know where to go and what to eat in Tanjong Pagar, you can indulge yourself more.
 Also, you can bring your family and friends to enjoy exquisite meals together.
-Nevertheless, make your fun time more memorable by bringing sufficient funds with you.
+Nevertheless, make your fun time more memorable by bringing sufficient funds.

 Cash Mart Singapore provides the financial aid that you need.
-With Cash Mart as your legit moneylender, you can take out a Payday Loan that lets you pay it off on your next paycheck.
+With Cash Mart as your legit moneylender, you can take out a Payday Loan to pay it off on your next paycheck.
 There’s no more stopping you from fulfilling your food journey.
-Treat yourself with what you deserve with Cash Mart.
+Treat yourself to what you deserve with Cash Mart.